 The former Franciscan monastery was built between 1502 and 1512.
-Originally, the construction was made up of a completely enclosed area surrounded by four tall buildings and the monastery walls.
-The main entrance to the monastery church was through the “Beautiful Door” or “Golden Gate”.
-The gardens covered the area from the monastery to the town walls and small cloister gate.
-However, the monastery was deconsecrated in 1539.
-A number of art-historical objects, as well as the monastery’s library, have survived.
-By 1577, the monastery’s church was derelict and the “Beautiful Door” was relocated to St. Anne’s Church.
-Today, the high altar of the monastery church serves as the high altar of the St. Katharinenkirche (St. Catherine’s Church) in Buchholz.
-At the start of the 19th century, much of the monastery was demolished.
-All that survives of the monastery today are a choir wall of the monastery church with six windows, the remains of the enclosure walls, and some cellar constructions.
+The original structure was made up of a completely enclosed area surrounded by four tall buildings and the monastery walls.
+The main entrance to the monastery church was through the “Schöne Tür” (‘Beautiful Door’), formerly known as the “Goldene Pforte” (‘Golden Gate’).
+The gardens stretched from the monastery to the town walls and small cloister gate.
+The monastery was deconsecrated as early as 1539.
+However, a number of historical works of art, and the monastery’s library, have survived.
+By 1577, the monastery church was derelict and the “Beautiful Door” was relocated to St. Anne’s Church.
+Today, the high altar of the monastery church serves as the high altar of St. Catherine’s Church in Buchholz.
+In the early 19th century, much of the monastery was demolished.
+All that survives today are wall of the choir with six windows, the remains of the enclosure walls, and some cellar systems.